chrismatteson/terraform-code-style-guide/README.md

+# DRAFT: This is the opinions of Chris Matteson, and not official guidance or endorsed by HashiCorp

 # Terraform Code Style Guide

 Like all languages, Terraform is infinitely flexible in how it can be used.
 Very different code can result in the same deployment.
 This document attempts to provide opinionated guidelines, which while optional for Terraform to work, have been collected from countless hours of working with the language by dozens of people in the real world scenarios.